 Regardless of what you are saving for, a Tax-Free Savings Account (TFSA) is a great way to save for any financial goal – a long-term goal such as retirement or a short-term goal such as a car or a vacation.

 Since 2009, TFSAs have represented a unique way for Canadians to save money and pay less tax.
-Any Canadian resident with a social insurance number who has reached the age of majority in their province can open a TFSA and save up to $6,000 every year.* They are called “savings accounts,” but TFSAs can hold many different types of investments, including all Fidelity Funds.
+Any Canadian resident with a social insurance number who has reached the age of majority in their province could open a TFSA and save up to $6,000 every year until 2023, when the contribution limit increased to $6,500.* They are called “savings accounts,” but TFSAs can hold many different types of investments, including all Fidelity Funds.

 To get the most out of a TFSA, it should be part of your overall financial plan.